rbaconsulting/uPersonalize/README.md

 - Whether a page has been visited X number of time
 - Whether an event has been triggered
 - Whether an event has been triggered X number of time
+- User's logged in status using OOTB member functionality

-Once a condition is met, the following actions can be taken within the grid layout editor:
+Once a condition has been met, the following actions are currently supported:
 - Hide a specific element
 - Show a specific element
-- Apply additional html classes to an element
+- Apply additional CSS classes to an element

 For further documentation on how to install and use uPersonalize, [checkout out our wiki pages](../../wiki).